By Karin Lundgren Kownacki, Siri M. Kjellberg, Pernille Goosh, Marwa Dabaieh and Vidhya Venugopal, 6 June 2019

 While most literature on brick kiln sites tend to focus on the occupational health hazards [L.R.
 Inbaraj et al., 2013], [S. Pingle, 2012], our transdisciplinary re-framing of the kiln issue took a human rights perspective.
-This enabled our study team to extend our literature review beyond the occupational hazards or the focus on economic metrics such as labour productivity [UNDP, 2016].
-Our study included mass media documentation of bonded labour working conditions, including heightened media coverage in 2014 [O. Wainwright, 2014], which quickly enabled our team to reframe the problem in a people focused way that reconsidered people working at the kilns as far more than human capital on the labour market measured against economic indicators for labour productivity.
+This enabled our study team to extend our literature review beyond the occupational hazards or the focus on economic metrics such as labor productivity [UNDP, 2016].
+Our study included mass media documentation of bonded labor working conditions, including heightened media coverage in 2014 [O. Wainwright, 2014], which quickly enabled our team to reframe the problem in a people focused way that reconsidered people working at the kilns as far more than human capital on the labor market measured against economic indicators for labor productivity.

 Heat at brick kilns around Chennai is already at the limits of what humans can tolerate before risking serious health impacts.
 The working conditions at the kilns in Chennai create issues ranging from the health impacts of extreme heat exposure, to human rights violations at the kilns, and finally to the need to reduce greenhouse gas pollution through locally appropriate technical solutions.
 Our analysis takes an integrative, transdisciplinary analytic approach that promotes a range of technical and socio-culturally informed solutions.
 We argue that our solutions for people at kilns will help enable a transition that includes a mix of locally appropriate technologies and human rights-based approaches.
 This could lead us towards environmentally sustainable, human rights-based outcomes.